 Understanding Labor Costs in Detail

-Let me be transparent about how I structure labor costs because I believe customers deserve to know exactly what they’re paying for.
+Let me be straight with you about how I set up labor costs, because I think customers deserve to know exactly what they’re paying for.

 Base Labor Rate Breakdown

 My standard labor rate is $100 per hour for most services.
-Here’s what that covers:
+Here’s what that actually covers:

-- My 15+ years of experience and CSIA certification
+- My 20-plus years of experience and CSIA certification

 - Liability insurance ($2 million coverage)